liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 Optional input              Function name                     Default
 ==========================  ================================  =============
-Dense Jacobian function     :c:func:`ARKDlsSetDenseJacFn()`   ``DQ`` Band Jacobian function      :c:func:`ARKDlsSetBandJacFn()`    ``DQ`` Dense mass matrix function  :c:func:`ARKDlsSetDenseMassFn()`  none Band mass matrix function   :c:func:`ARKDlsSetBandMassFn()`   none
+Dense Jacobian function     :c:func:`ARKDlsSetDenseJacFn()`   ``DQ`` Dense mass matrix function  :c:func:`ARKDlsSetDenseMassFn()`  none Band Jacobian function      :c:func:`ARKDlsSetBandJacFn()`    ``DQ`` Band mass matrix function   :c:func:`ARKDlsSetBandMassFn()`   none
 ==========================  ================================  =============

 The ARKDENSE solver needs a function to compute a dense approximation to the Jacobian matrix :math:`J(t,y)`.
 This function must be of type :c:func:`ARKDlsDenseJacFn()`.
-The user can supply his/her own dense Jacobian function, or use the default internal difference quotient approximation that comes with the ARKDENSE solver.
+The user can supply a custom dense Jacobian function, or use the default internal difference quotient approximation that comes with the ARKDENSE solver.
 To specify a user-supplied Jacobian function *djac*, ARKDENSE provides the function :c:func:`ARKDlsSetDenseJacFn()`.
-The ARKDENSE solver passes the pointer user data to the dense Jacobian function.
+The ARKDENSE solver passes the user data pointer to the dense Jacobian function.
 This allows the user to create an arbitrary structure with relevant problem data and access it during the execution of the user-supplied Jacobian function, without using global data in the program.
-The pointer user data may be specified through :c:func:`ARKodeSetUserData()`.
+The user data pointer may be specified through :c:func:`ARKodeSetUserData()`.

-If the ODE system involves a non-identity mass matrix, :math:`M\ne I`, the ARKDENSE solver needs a function to compute a dense approximation to the mass matrix :math:`M(t)`.
-This function must be of type :c:func:`ARKDlsDenseMassFn()`.
-The user must supply his/her own dense Jacobian function since there is no default value.
-To specify this user-supplied Jacobian function *dmass*, ARKDENSE provides the function :c:func:`ARKDlsSetDenseMassFn()`.
-Alternatively, since the mass matrix systems must also be solved separately from the implicit stage systems, if a user chooses the ARKDENSE solver for these mass matrix-specific solves, then the mass matrix function will already be supplied to :c:func:`ARKMassDense()` or :c:func:`ARKMassLapackDense()`, and does not need to be specified again.
-We note that the ARKDENSE solver passes the pointer user data to the dense mass matrix function.
+Similarly, if the ODE system involves a non-identity mass matrix, :math:`M\ne I`, the ARKDENSE solver needs a function to compute a dense approximation to the mass matrix :math:`M(t)`.
+If the Newton linear systems are solved using ARKDENSE and the mass matrix systems are not, then the user must supply his/her own dense mass matrix function, *dmass*, since there is no default value.
+This function must be of type :c:func:`ARKDlsDenseMassFn()`, and should be set using the function :c:func:`ARKDlsSetDenseMassFn()`.
+We note that the ARKDENSE solver passes the user data pointer to the dense mass matrix function.
 This allows the user to create an arbitrary structure with relevant problem data and access it during the execution of the user-supplied mass matrix function, without using global data in the program.
 The pointer user data may be specified through :c:func:`ARKodeSetUserData()`.